angelayang9483/YUM/README.md

    ```bash
    npm install
    ```
-2. Set up ngrok
-   Follow the instructions in the link below: https://ngrok.com/downloads/mac-os?tab=download
+2. Set up ngrok (if you are not on private WiFi) Follow the instructions in the link below: https://ngrok.com/downloads/mac-os?tab=download

    ```bash
    ngrok http 4000
    ```
-   In the app/config.js file, replace the link with the ngrok link.
+   In the app/config.js file, replace the link with the ngrok link that pops up after running the command.
-3. Start the server
+4. Start the server

    ```bash
    cd backend
    npx nodemon start
    ```
-4. Start the app
+5. Start the app

    ```bash
    npx expo start
    ```

 > Why ngrok?
 When developing a mobile application locally, the device or simulator needs a publicly accessible URL to reach your backend server.
 By default, Express runs on localhost (e.g., http://localhost:PORT), which is only reachable from your machine. ngrok creates a secure tunnel from an external, internet-accessible URL to your local server.
 Start ngrok with ngrok http PORT, then replace any localhost:PORT references in your React Native code or environment files with the forwarded ngrok URL displayed in the terminal.
+We used ngrok because we live on campus and had to use eduroam.

-In the output, you'll find options to open the app in a
+In the output after npx expo start, you'll find options to open the app in a

 - [development build](https://docs.expo.dev/develop/development-builds/introduction/)
 - [Android emulator](https://docs.expo.dev/workflow/android-studio-emulator/)